 If your company needs third-party ASC 842 expertise, we can help.
 Visit our financial reporting and accounting service page for an overview, or contact us directly to learn more.

 If you’d like to keep up our coverage of interesting finance and accounting topics, subscribe to our CFO insights blog.
-We also have this related whitepaper, which covers how to keep up the pace with your financial reporting:
+We also have this related whitepaper, which details a process for ASC 842 review:

 About the Author